top of page

 The moon or the ocean???

-3% of this is fresh water with ¾ of that frozen in Polar ice caps.
-Another 20% is ground water
+3% is fresh water, with ¾ frozen in Polar ice caps.
+Another 20% is groundwater.

-So the answer is, we actually know more about the moon.
+So, the answer is that we know more about the moon.

 What is the recreational dive limit?
 40mt/ 130ft